 How to make the best of truffles in cooking

 When one truffle could run you about 40-50 euros, you probably want to be sure that you do it justice.
-If you were following my tips on my Facebook Page on truffles, you know that you should always question the truffles origin and be sure to use them quickly.
+If you followed my past tips on truffles, you know that you should always question the truffle’s origin and be sure to use them quickly.